DARF: Depth-Aware Generalizable Neural Radiance Field: Experiments

-Rendering quality is closely related to the correct estimation of the scene geometry.
-GARF has greater awareness of scene geometry, which is proved by its better depth estimation.
-We show the results in Fig.~\ref{depthmap}.
-Even though PixelNeRF has the ability in novel-view rendering, the geometric learning effect of the scene is unsatisfactory.
-We achieve the best depth estimation which helps improve novel-view rendering, and robustly handle occluded and magnified views.
-We use the metrics in \cite{nerfing_2021_ICCV, teed2018deepv2d} to evaluate the accuracy of depth estimation in Tab.~\ref{depthmetric}.
+We use the metrics in \cite{nerfing_2021_ICCV,teed2018deepv2d} to evaluate the accuracy of depth estimation in Tab.~\ref{depthmetric}.
 The results are tested using the depth ground truth in DTU.
-We are the best in all metrics, showing advantage in geometry estimation.
-Our advantage on depth estimation illustrates that GARF is capable of deriving unseen scenes in geometry-scale, which helps the model perform better in the appearance-scale.
+We are the best in all metrics, showing an advantage in depth estimation.
+Our advantage on depth estimation illustrates that DARF is capable of reconstructing unseen scenes on both geometry and appearance.